madbeamer/FuzzQLite/README.md

 4. **Coverage Tracking**: Monitors source code coverage to guide fuzzing towards more promising areas.
 If a query increases code coverage, it's added to the population for future mutations.
 5. **Logic Bug Detection**: Using differential testing, it compares the behavior of different SQLite versions to identify logic bugs
 6. **Crash Detection**: Monitors for crashes and hangs during query execution
+7. **Reference Error Detection**: Detects if the reference SQLite version crashes or hangs during differential testing

 When a bug is detected, a bug reproducer is automatically generated and saved to `bug_reproducers/`.